Money market instruments are short-term financing instruments aiming to increase the financial liquidity of businesses.

 This type of money market instrument serves as a promissory note generated by a company to raise short term funds.
 It is unsecured, and thereby can only be used by large-cap companies with renowned market reputation.

 The maturity period of these debt instruments lies anywhere between 7 days to one year, and thus, attracts a lower interest rate than equivalent securities sold in the capital market.

 These are only issued by the central government of a country when it requires funds to meet its short-term obligations.

 These securities do not generate interest but allow an investor to make capital gains as it is sold at a discounted rate while the entire face value is paid at the time of maturity.

-Commonly known as Repo, is a short term borrowing tool where the issuer availing the funds guarantees to repay (repurchase) it in the future.
+Commonly known as Repo, it is a short-term borrowing tool where the issuer availing the funds guarantees to repay (repurchase) it in the future.